 To help the public find information about the quality of health care provided in Vermont, the state’s hospitals are required by law to publish annual reports containing information about quality of care, hospital infection rates, patient safety, nurse staffing levels, financial health, costs for services, and other hospital characteristics.
 The complete text of V.S.A.
 Title 18 Chapter 221 Section 09405b can be found on Vermont Legislative Website.

-View information relative to Vermont Psychiatric Care Hospital performance.
+View information relative to Vermont Psychiatric Care Hospital performance, please visit the Advidory Committee page here

-Meeting Agendas and Minutes - For meeting agendas and minutes please visit the following Advisory Committee page click here
+Meeting Agendas, Minutes and the Dashboard - For meeting agendas, minutes and the dashboard please visit the following Advisory Committee page click here

 - Visitor Handbook (2019-2020)